calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Paste the full code of the the most up to date versions, AllZonesTogether.js and AllZonesTogether2100.js seperately in New Script boxes of each of the windows.

-These files can be found in the ClimateFiles folder of this github repository.
+These files can be found in the MapMakers folder of this github repository.

 Click the "run" button.